People's Party (Indiana): Foundation

 the People's Party, while abolitionists joined because of the anti-Kansas-Nebraska Act platform.
-Lane also helped to convince many Democrats and Know-Nothings who were opposed to slavery extension to join the People's Party.
+Lane also helped to convince many Democrats and Know-Nothings who opposed the extension of slavery to join the People's Party.
 In 1854, the young Indiana party was more conservative than the national Republican Party.
-The People's Party resisted adopting the name "Republican" because of its association with the eastern abolition movement that many Hoosiers saw as too radical.
+The People's Party resisted adopting the name "Republican" because of its association with the eastern abolition movement, which many Hoosiers saw as too radical.
 In 1856, Lane chaired the People's Party Convention in Indianapolis and the Republican National Convention in Philadelphia.

 Merging into the Republican Party

 Between 1856 and 1860, the Indiana People's Party platform conformed to the national Republican platform and also became known as the Republican Party.